lobre/nix-home/README.md

 If you want to apply the user configurations without having NixOS as the operating system, you just have to follow the previous section with home-manager.
 That means it will work on any operating system that support the Nix package manager.

+However, you will still have to make sure to import `/home/lobre/Lab/nix-home/non-nixos.nix` in your home-manager configuration.

+As well, if you want `zsh` to be your default login shell, you will have to add the Nix zsh to the authorised shells.

+    $ cat /etc/shells
+    # /etc/shells: valid login shells
+    /bin/sh
+    /bin/dash
+    /bin/bash
+    /bin/rbash
+    /usr/bin/screen

+    # Add zsh from home manager install
+    /home/lobre/.nix-profile/bin/zsh

+    $ chsh -s /home/lobre/.nix-profile/bin/zsh

 In the user configuration, i3 is launched using the ~/.xsession user file.
 That means the display manager should have an option to run the default user session for this ~/.xsession file to be taken into account.
 Here is an example of configuration to create a default user session entry.
 You need to create a file `/usr/share/xsessions/default.desktop` as follows.

     [Desktop Entry]